What was the Berlin Wall and why was it so significant?

 History

-The Berlin Wall was a physical barrier constructed by the German Democratic Republic (East Germany) that divided East and West Berlin from 1961 to 1989.
-Its primary purpose was to prevent East Berliners from fleeing to West Berlin, which was governed by the Federal Republic of Germany.
+The Berlin Wall was a wall of which the Cold war separated East and West Berlin; it is composed of a barrier set up by the German Democratic Republic (East Germany, successfully kept behind from 1961–1989).
+Its primary aim was to stop East Berliners leaving and going to West Berlin, which was under the control of the Federal Republic of Germany.

-Following World War II, Germany was divided into four occupation zones controlled by the Allied powers: the United States, United Kingdom, France, and the Soviet Union.
-Berlin, located within Soviet-controlled East Germany, was also divided into four sectors.
+After World War II, Germany was divided into four occupation zones occupied by the Allied powers, namely the United States, United Kingdom, France and the Soviet Union.
+West Berlin, the housing of the Allied sectors, was also divided into eight sections within Soviet controlled East Germany.

-However, tensions between the Soviet Union and the three other Allied powers grew, leading to the onset of the Cold War.
-In 1949, West Germany was established, and its capital, Bonn, became the Federal Republic.
-Meanwhile, East Germany, with East Berlin as its capital, remained under Soviet control.
+This however led to tensions between the Soviet Union and the other three Allied powers, which ultimately started the Cold War.
+After being established in 1949, West Germany was founded and Bonn became its capital its seat of the Federal Republic.
+While East Germany with East Berlin as the capital remained under Soviet control.

-As tensions escalated, more than 2.5 million East Germans fled to the West via West Berlin, taking advantage of the open border that existed until 1961.
-This mass exodus, known as the “brain drain,” was a significant blow to the East German economy and communist regime.
+Thereafter, as things got tense, more than 2.5 million East Germans fled to the West via West Berlin to take advantage of the open border that existed until 1961.
+It was a devastating blow to the East German economy and communist regime when this mass exodus, known as the “brain drain,” took place.

 Construction and Structure

-On August 13, 1961, the East German government began building the Berlin Wall.
-Initially consisting of barbed wire fences, it soon evolved into a complex system with concrete walls, guard towers, anti-vehicle trenches, and wide “death strips” cleared of vegetation to provide a clear line of sight for border guards.
+It was on August 13, 1961, that the East German government started building the Berlin Wall.
+It was initially built of barbed wire fences, but later came to include concrete walls, guard towers, anti-vehicle trenches, and wide ‘death strips’ cleared of vegetation so that border guards could have a clear view of the Strip.

 Significance and Impact

-The Berlin Wall became a symbol of the division between Western democracy and Soviet-controlled communism during the Cold War.
-It represented the physical manifestation of the Iron Curtain, separating the democratic West from the communist East.
+During the Cold War, the Berlin Wall became a symbol of the split between the western democracy and Soviet dominated communism.
+It was the physical manifestation of the Iron Curtain separating the just democratic West from the communist East.

-The wall had a profound impact on the people of Berlin and Germany as a whole.
-Families were torn apart, friendships were severed, and lives were forever changed.
-It perpetuated a sense of fear, isolation, and oppression for those living behind it.
+It made a huge difference in the people of Berlin and of Germany.
+And families were torn apart, friendships were severed, lives were forever changed.
+It had instilled a fear, a feeling of isolation, and oppression on those that lived behind it.

-However, the wall also became a catalyst for resistance and peaceful protest.
-The desire for freedom fueled a growing discontent among East German citizens, culminating in mass demonstrations and calls for political change.
-Ultimately, the wall fell on November 9, 1989, leading to the reunification of Germany and marking the end of the Cold War.
+But it also became a spur to resistance and peaceful protest.
+A growing discontent among East German citizens was fueled by appet for freedom, and at some point tempers boiled over into mass demonstrations and calls for political change.
+In the end, the wall fell on November 9, 1989, and is the occasion of the end of the Cold War and the reunification of Germany.

 Legacy